 Foundation S provides humanitarian aid to communities and displaced populations during times of emergency and crises.
-Through multiple partnerships such as with TULIPE or Direct Relief, Foundation S provides medicine donations to countries around the world.
+Through multiple partnerships such as with TULIPE, Foundation S provides medicine donations to countries around the world.
+In 2022, TULIPE donations included Sri Lanka, Nigeria, Chad and the Democratic Republic of Congo.
+In total in 2022, Foundation S donated essential medicines equivalent to 45 million daily treatments to treat 22 million patients.
+The value of these donated products was approximately $\in$ 26 million.